Introduction: Living Frugally on One Income

 Save on Clothing and Entertainment

-Another way is to subscribe to streaming services instead of cable or satellite, which can save hundreds of dollars per year.
+Another way is to subscribe to streaming services instead of satellite or cable TV, which can save hundreds of dollars per year.

 Finally, consider cutting back on eating out and instead cooking meals at home.
 Not only is it cheaper, but it can also be healthier and more socially rewarding.
 With a few simple changes, anyone can adopt a more frugal lifestyle.